Thanos3G/StateMQ/README.md

 StateMQ’s approach:

 - Treat MQTT messages as events, not commands.
-- Events trigger explicit state changes.
+- Events trigger explicit state transitions.
 - The system is always in exactly one known state.
 - States are represented internally by small integer identifiers.
-- Application logic reacts to state changes rather than raw messages.
+- Application logic reacts to state transitions rather than raw messages.
 - Periodic work runs independently as scheduled tasks.

 Execution model:

 - MQTT messages are processed sequentially.
-- State changes are resolved using a fixed, table-driven `(topic, payload) → state` mapping.
+- State transitions are resolved using a fixed, table-driven `(topic, payload) → state` mapping.
 - Execution remains deterministic and predictable.

 Originally developed for ESP32, the core abstraction is platform-agnostic and applicable to other state-driven, message-based embedded systems.